BUS 0028. Independent Study

 Hours: 54 lecture

-Introduction to oral communication focuses on the basic foundations of interpersonal communication, intercultural communication, small group communication and public speaking.
-Examine and practice human communication principles and theories to develop critical thinking and communication competencies in the workplace and other contexts.
-(C-ID COMM 115) (CSU)
+Introduction to oral communication focuses on the basic foundations of interpersonal communication, small group communication, and public speaking.
+Students will be introduced to the breadth of the communication discipline.
+Examine and practice human communication principles and theories to develop critical thinking and communication competencies in a variety of contexts, including personal, professional, intercultural, computer-mediated, and family interactions.
+(C-ID COMM 115) (CSU, UC)

 BUS 0270.
 Business Law